Murders of Abigail Williams and Liberty German

-On February 14, 2017, the bodies of Abigail Williams (June 23, 2003 – February 13, 2017) and Liberty German (December 27, 2002 – February 13, 2017) were discovered near the Monon High Bridge Trail, part of the Delphi Historic Trails in Delphi, Indiana, United States, after the girls had disappeared from that trail the previous day.
-The murders have received extensive media coverage, including reports that video and audio recordings of an individual believed to be their killer were found on German's smartphone.
+The murders of Abigail Williams and Liberty German, also known as the Delphi murders, occurred on February 13, 2017, in Delphi, Indiana.
+Their bodies were discovered near the Monon High Bridge Trail, part of the Delphi Historic Trails, from where the girls disappeared the previous day.
+The murders received extensive media coverage, in part due to video and audio recordings released by law enforcement that came from German's smartphone, which recorded an individual believed to be the killer.

-On October 26, 2022, a suspect was taken into custody and was, on October 31, 2022, charged with two counts of murder.
-Time magazine described the arrest as "the first major break in a case that has captivated national attention for nearly six years."
+The case remained unresolved for five years until 2022 when Richard M. Allen was arrested and charged with the murders.
+He was found guilty in 2024 and sentenced to 130 years in prison.

 Murders

-At 1:35 p.m. on February 13, 2017, 13-year-old Abigail Joyce "Abby" Williams and 14-year-old Liberty Rose Lynn "Libby" German were dropped off by German's older sister, Kelsi German, on County Road 300 North, east of the Hoosier Heartland Highway.
+At 1:30 p.m. on February 13, 2017, 13-year-old Abigail Joyce Williams (born June 23, 2003) and 14-year-old Liberty Rose Lynn German (born December 27, 2002) were dropped off by German's older sister, Kelsi German, on County Road 300 North, east of the Hoosier Heartland Highway.
 The girls were hiking on the Monon High Bridge over Deer Creek, among woodland in remote Deer Creek Township.
-At 2:07 p.m., German posted a photo of Williams walking the bridge; after this, they were not heard from again.
+At 2:07 p.m., German used social media to post a photo of Williams walking the bridge; after this incident, they were not heard from again.

 They were reported missing at 5:30 p.m. after they had failed to meet German's father at 3:15 p.m.
 The families initially searched for the girls themselves before calling the police.
-Authorities who quickly searched the area did not initially suspect foul play in the disappearance.
-However, this changed when the bodies of the girls were found around noon the next day, about 0.5 mi east of the abandoned Monon High Bridge.
+Authorities searching the area did not initially suspect foul play in the disappearance.
+This changed when the bodies of the girls were found around noon the next day, about 0.5 mi east of the abandoned Monon High Bridge.
 The bodies were found on the north bank of Deer Creek.

 Investigation

-Police have not released details of how the girls were murdered.
-As early as February 15, 2017, Indiana State Police began circulating a still image of an individual reportedly seen on the Monon High Bridge Trail near where the two friends were slain; the grainy photograph appears to capture a Caucasian male, hands in pockets, head down, walking on the rail bridge, towards the girls.
-A few days later, the person in the photograph was named the prime suspect in the double-homicide.
+Police did not initially release details of how the girls were murdered.

+As early as February 15, 2017, Indiana State Police began circulating a still image of an individual reportedly seen on the Monon High Bridge Trail near where the two friends were slain; the grainy photograph appears to capture a white male, hands in pockets, head down, walking on the rail bridge, towards the girls.
+A few days later, the person in the photograph, dubbed the "Bridge Guy", was named the prime suspect in the double-homicide.